GDelevoye/SMSN/README.md

 Pre-alpha - Seems to work but not tested

+# Software Requirements

+- Linux LTS 20 or later (Other might work but are not tested) - x86-64 bits
+- conda

+# Hardware requirements and computational times

+- Count about 15.2*2 = 30.4 Mb par hole must be free on the hard drive
+- SSD is adviced, since lots of things happen on the hard drive
+- On a ryzen 5 2600 + HDD 7200tr/mn, 1 CPU handles a hole in about ~10s on average
+- min 2GB RAM per processor allocated to the job and 0.13Mb per hole (Each of these two conditions must be met, but don't need to be added)

 # Installation

 Because the program relies on ***very precise*** versions of PacBio's tools, python 3.7 **MUST** be used and all the requirements listed in environment.yml ***must*** be respected carefully.
 The only easy way of not getting wrong is by using a virtual environment manager - e.g conda.